-In addition to his legal and corporate experience, Mr. Patricio has built a number of mining companies with global operations.
-He holds senior officer and director positions in several junior mining companies listed on the TSX, TSX Venture, AIM and NASDAQ exchanges.
+In addition to his legal and corporate experience, Mr. Patricio has built a number of mining companies with global operations and managed Pinetree Capital Ltd (as its CEO until May 2016 and as its Vice President Legal and Corporate Affairs since 2005) a diversified investment company focussed on the early stage resource markets.
+He has held senior officer and director positions in several junior mining companies listed on the TSX, TSX Venture, AIM and NASDAQ exchanges.
 Previously, Mr. Patricio practiced law at a top tier law firm in Toronto and worked as in-house General Counsel for a senior TSX listed company.
 Mr. Patricio received his law degree from Osgoode Hall and was called to the Ontario bar in 2000.